Marketing Strategy Blog

 Develop SEO Topic Clusters

-Topic clusters are an effective way to group related content together in a way that helps both users and Google better understand how the pages are related.
 Topic clusters typically contain a central pillar page that covers a broad subject at a high level.
 Connected to the pillar page are multiple cluster pages, with each page thoroughly covering a sub-topic that was discussed briefly in the pillar page.
 The pillar page is internally linked to each cluster page and vice versa.

-The Power of Long-Form Content
+The Power of Information Gain in Long-Form Content

 Optimize Your Product/Service Pages